cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 multiplication and addition gates to simultaneously evaluate the same range check polynomial on each element, and multiply by a constant.
-One of the two `Mul` subcircuit inputs is equal to a measurement element multiplied by a power of the joint randomness value, and the other is equal to the same measurement element minus one.
+One of the two `Mul` subcircuit inputs is equal to a measurement element multiplied by a power of one of the elements of the joint randomness vector, and the other is equal to the same measurement element minus one.
 These `Mul` subcircuits are evaluated by a `ParallelSum` gadget, and the results are added up both within the `ParallelSum` gadget and after it.

 ~~~ python
 def eval(